Ice dance scoring with live results

 Ice Dance Blades

 Ice dance blades differ significantly from singles and pairs blades.
-They feature a shorter toe pick (or no pronounced toe pick at all) since jumps are not performed, and a longer, flatter blade profile that provides stability for complex footwork, deep edges, and close-hold skating.
+They feature a shorter toe pick (or no pronounced toe pick at all) since jumps are not performed, and a longer, flatter blade profile tuned for stability through complex footwork, deep edges, and close-hold skating.
 The reduced toe pick minimizes the risk of partners tripping each other during close-proximity skating.
-Elite-level ice dance blades from manufacturers like MK (John Wilson) and Paramount are designed to maximize edge grip and glide for the intricate turns, twizzles, and step sequences that define ice dance.
+Elite-level ice dance blades from manufacturers like MK (John Wilson) and Paramount prioritize edge grip and glide for the intricate turns, twizzles, and step sequences that define ice dance.
 Blade sharpening and hollow radius are carefully adjusted to optimize performance for dance-specific movements.

 Competition Costumes